When ‘allegedly’ means ‘blatantly’ on social media

 Media turns fire on itself over reporting of Bristol case

-When I worked in newspapers, it was made clear that you did not write stories about the antics of fellow journalists; the public was ‘not interested’ in such introspection.
+When I worked in newspapers, it was clear that you did not write stories about the antics of fellow journalists; the public was ‘not interested’ in such introspection.
 When the news media does report on itself, you can be sure that something is seriously amiss, as Roy Greenslade points out here.

-‘Shameful’ coverage risks more than contempt
+Shameful media coverage risks more than contempt

 Inevitably, some coverage resulting from the arrest of suspect Christopher Jefferies raised concerns that the media could undermine the investigation.
-This will be all too familiar to those with an understanding of how crime is reported in this country.